Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 The first trimester can be a whirlwind of emotions and pretty sucky pregnancy symptoms, but you’ll probably start feeling a bit more like yourself during the second trimester.

-Your to-do list (not to mention your baby bump) is growing, and the countdown is on!
+Your to-do list is growing alongside your baby bump, and the countdown to first impressions is on!

 Here’s what to expect in the second trimester of pregnancy: